+The only thing stopping you from inner peace, is you.
 The day that I stopped fighting with myself was the first day that I found peace.
 The day that I knew I would always be nice to myself was the day that my heart truly opened.
 The day that I asked myself what was wrong, and sat down with myself to support myself instead of pushing myself further into the fire, was the day that I realised I could do this thing called life, whatever may come my way.

 Once I discovered that I would always be there for me, my abandonment issues dissolved away.
 I found that I could get through setbacks easier, because I didn’t call myself a failure.
 I learned instead how to take space to breathe and be with my disappointment as I didn’t take it personally, and instead of being angry because I wasn’t good enough, I reassured myself that there was a reason why I didn’t get what I wanted at that time.